symfony/symfony-docs/components/options_resolver.rst

 The OptionsResolver Component
 =============================

-    The OptionsResolver component is `array_replace()` on steroids.
+    The OptionsResolver component is :phpfunction:`array_replace` on steroids.
     It allows you to create an options system with required options, defaults, validation (type, value), normalization and more.

 Installation